theobald-software/theobald-software.github.io/content/_en/xtract-is/bapi.md

 ---

+{: .box-warning}
+**Warning: Deprecated documentation** <br>
+You are using the old version of the online help for Xtract IS.<br>
+Make sure to use the documentation within the new [Xtract IS HelpCenter](https://helpcenter.theobald-software.com/xtract-is/documentation/introduction/).

 The following section describes the functions of the Xtract BAPI component of Xtract IS.<br>
 The component Xtract BAPI accesses BAPIs and RFC function modules and integrates them in the SSIS package.